tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

-If we were to do such a thing with purely OOP (Object Oriented Programming), we would have to create a `JobCategory` class that housed a job type, then have that class hold another class which would represent the `Job` class.
+If we were to do such a thing with purely OOP (Object Oriented Programming), we would have to create a `JobCategory` class that housed a job type, then have that class hold another class which would represent the `Job`.
 Inside of this we could make methods to access the property for the pay.
 On top of these classes, we would need a `Jobs` class to hold all the jobs within their categories, much like the `jobs` object in the example above.